phillmv/okayfail.com/source/posts/2017-11-13-rent-control-great.html.markdown

 ---
 layout: post
 title: Actually, Rent Control Is Great
+description: An op-ed summary of <a href="/2018/rent-control-great-security-of-tenure.html">my paper on why rent control is good</a>, which was published in the <i>Toronto Star</i>.
 ---

 _A version of this article was published in the [Toronto Star](https://www.thestar.com/opinion/contributors/2017/11/18/rent-controls-promote-stability-mendona-vieira.html)_.